SatvikN/cse15l-lab-reports/LabReport3.md

 $ wc grep-output.txt
     5993   56210  487525 grep-output.txt
 ```
-* The command searchs for the pattern "DNA" in all files with the .txt extension within the current working directory.
-It then stores the output in the file `grep-output.txt`
+* The command searches for the pattern "DNA" in all files with the .txt extension within the current working directory.
+It then stores the output in the file `grep-output.txt`.
 * This is useful because we can find out how many times "DNA" occurs in all the text files in the `biomed` directoy.
 Based on the output we know that "DNA" was found 5993 times in the directory.

 working directory: `./docsearch/technical`